DKWDRV/DKWDRV/README.md

 - Remember that this version is VERY BETA.
 It is still WIP.
 - Try different USB.
 - Try USB directly (no usb hub or extra usb type device connected at same time).
+- Try a different USB device and make sure your usb device keeps a consistent connection.
+One of the signs that the connection isn't consistent is the mass: directory not being populated in uloadelf without reinserting the device, or usb games list in the DKWDRV not being populated unless you reinsert the device.
 - Verify game structure and installation is correct.
 - Verify game is defragmented.
 - Play around with game options, setting VERSTR to game default region is a good idea.